rmbolger/Posh-ACME/docs/Guides/Find-Deprecated-PluginArgs.md

 # Find Deprecated PluginArgs

-Posh-ACME 4.8 has deprecated many of the old "insecure" plugin parameter sets used to be necessary on non-Windows machines running early versions of PowerShell 6.
+Posh-ACME 4.8 has deprecated the old "insecure" plugin parameter sets that used to be necessary on non-Windows machines running early versions of PowerShell 6.
 This means that when Posh-ACME 5.0 is eventually released, certificate orders renewing with those parameter sets will stop working if they haven't been replaced by a "secure" parameter set.
 So it would be wise to update those parameters sooner rather than later.

 In most cases, migrating to a secure parameter set is just a matter of using a SecureString version of a token, key, or password instead of a standard String object.
 It might also mean using a PSCredential object instead of separate Username and Password parameters.
 The [usage guide](../Plugins/index.md) for each plugin will detail exactly what to use.